 *The Value Reporting Foundation was formed through a merger of the Sustainability Accounting Standards Board (“SASB”) and the International Integrated Reporting Council (“IIRC”)

 This step involves implementing the disclosures chosen from the selected framework and collecting and organizing the data associated with them.
 Often, companies will work with a consulting firm to achieve this, depending upon the level of complexity and number of disclosures involved (ex: the GRI framework offers numerous standards and disclosures).

 In many cases, the level of complexity is dependent upon a company’s goals or industry regulations.

 - TIP: It is important to remember that data for environmental, social, and governance reporting can come from multiple sources.
 These sources may include your own company, an outside consultant, or suppliers and partners.

 Phase 2: The Art of the ESG Report

 Once the Science is established, the Art of the ESG report shares the data, weaving a story of how it all impacts your stakeholders — your employees, shareholders, prospective and current customers, suppliers, governments, industry regulators, media, and communities.

 This step involves writing the narratives, top-level messages, letter from the CEO, as well as background on how your organization is approaching ESG.
 Often, it involves interviewing internal audiences or subject matter experts (ex: employees, management, suppliers) as well as those involved in collecting and organizing the data that will be shared in the report.

 STEP 5: ESG Report Design

 Visually conveying the content in an impactful and engaging manner is critical to the overall success of your ESG report.
-It is helpful to develop at least two design approaches and work with a respected and experienced ESG report design firm to ensure that your report is professional, not overly complex, and easy to read.
+It is helpful to develop multiple design approaches and work with a respected and experienced ESG report design firm to ensure that your report is professional, not overly complex, and easy to read.